syncfusion-content/xamarin-docs/Xamarin/SfMaps/Markers.md

 ### Setting image marker icon

-You can pin the image as marker icon by setting the icon type as Image and [`ImageSource`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfMaps.XForms~Syncfusion.SfMaps.XForms.MapMarkerSetting~ImageSource.html) to get the image from local path.
+You can pin an image as marker icon by setting the icon type as "Image".
+Set [`ImageSource`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfMaps.XForms~Syncfusion.SfMaps.XForms.MapMarkerSetting~ImageSource.html) to get the image from local path.

 {% tabs %}